paasar/skill-progress-visualizer/README.md

 Character description

 Section #1 name
 First skill
 Following skill
-    Sibling skill to Following skill
+Third skill
-  Sibling skill to First skill
+...

 Section #2 name
 ...

 ...
 ```
 Where a skill row contains the following:

-    Symbol or Shorthand;Skill name;Activation date or something (if has value skill is shown as active)
+    Exp;Skill name;Activation date or something (if has value skill is shown as achieved)

 ## License